shaneckeith/3d-ca-analysis/README.md

 This project implements and analyzes a restricted family of 3D "totalistic-style" cellular automata.
 Starting from a single seed cell at the center of a cubic grid, each rule evolves according to an 8-bit rule number (0–255).

-The update rule is **state-independent** (depends only on the local sum, not the cell's current state) and is intentionally restricted so the entire family can be exhaustively scanned and classified.
+The update rule is **state-independent** (depends only on the local neighborhood sum, not the cell's current state) and is intentionally restricted so the entire family can be exhaustively scanned and classified.

 ### Key Design Choices (Defines the Rule Family)

 This implementation is a deliberate, tractable restriction:

-1. **27-cell neighborhood sum**
+1. **27-cell neighborhood sum (self + 26 neighbors)**
    Each cell's next state depends on the sum of the **entire 3×3×3 cube**: the cell itself plus its 26 Moore neighbors (27 sites total).

 2. **8-bit rule space (0–255)**